Dyson V11 Outsize Review

 Here’s how much hair wrapped around the brush after the five, seven, and nine-inch tests.

-After the first three tests, I decided to check the Outsize brush’s limits, and it was thirteen inches, which is impressive.
+After the first three tests, I decided to check the Outsize brush’s limits, and it turned out to be 13 inches, which is impressive.

 Dyson V11 Outsize results after 11-inch test